Bottom-up rewriting for words and terms: Bottom-up rewriting

 \begin{remark} An alternative formulation for defining a weakly bottom-up derivation is to say that no redex $l_j\sigma_{j}$ is contracted at a position $v_{j}$ strictly greater than a variable of a previous $r_i$.
 This means, in some sense, that the reductions are made in a ``bottom-up'' fashion, see Figure~\ref{wbu-derivation} and Figure~\ref{nonwbu-derivation}. \end{remark}

 We shall abbreviate ``weakly bottom-up'' to $\wbu$.
 Note that the notion of $\wbu$ marked derivation is defined step by step.
 It is thus clear that the composition of two $\wbu$ marked derivations is $\wbu$ too.
 This might be false for $\wbu$ unmarked derivations.
-In the following we thus mainly manipulate \emph{marked} $\wbu$ derivations.
+In the following we thus mainly handle \emph{marked} $\wbu$ derivations.

 The next lemma shows that in the case of a linear system, a derivation can always be replaced by a $\wbu$-derivation. \begin{lemma} Let $\RR$ be a linear system.
-If $s \to_\RR^* t$ then there exists a $\wbu$-derivation between $s$ and $t$. \end{lemma} \begin{sketch} We prove by induction on the integer $n$, that, for every derivation $s \to^n t$, there exists a $\wbu$-derivation from $s$ to $t$, with the same length $n$ and reducing the same redexes of $s$\\ {\bf Basis}:$n = 0$\\ then $s = t$; the empty derivation is $\wbu$.\\ {\bf Induction step}:$n >0$\\ As $\RR$ is linear, every redex may have at most one descendant in each term of the derivation.
-We choose a maximal redex $l\sigma$ ($\rrule{l}{r} \in \RR)$ of $s$ among the set of redexes contracted somewhere in the derivation $s \to^n t$; let $u$ be the position of this maximal redex in $s$.
+If $s \to_\RR^* t$ then there exists a $\wbu$-derivation between $s$ and $t$. \end{lemma} \begin{sketch} We prove by induction on the integer $n$, that, for every derivation $s \to^n t$, there exists a $\wbu$-derivation from $s$ to $t$, with the same length $n$ and reducing the same redexes of $s$\\ {\bf Basis}: $n = 0$\\ then $s = t$; the empty derivation is $\wbu$.\\ {\bf Induction step}: $n >0$\\ As $\RR$ is linear, every redex may have at most one descendant in each term of the derivation.
+We choose a redex $l\sigma$ ($\rrule{l}{r} \in \RR)$ of $s$, whose position is maximal (w.r.t. $\preceq$) among the set of positions of redexes contracted somewhere in the derivation $s \to^n t$; let $u$ be the position of this maximal redex in $s$.
 A new derivation can be obtained by transferring the contraction of $l \sigma$ at the beginning of the derivation: we obtain a derivation of equal length

 By induction hypothesis, the derivation $C[r\sigma]_u \to^{n-1} t$ can be made $\wbu$ while preserving its length $n-1$ and the set of redexes of $C[r\sigma]_u$ that are contracted.
 Let us consider the unique marked derivation associated to (\ref{e-complete_derivation}):